 These cameras, with their all-seeing sharp vision, will pick out the best rocks, hunt for places for life, and look for signs of water on Mars.

-An "engineering qualification model” (EQM) of Mastcam-Z arrives at ASU and will be tested in the ASU thermal vacuum chamber on the Tempe campus.
+An "engineering qualification model” (EQM) of Mastcam-Z arrived at ASU and was tested in the ASU thermal vacuum chamber on the Tempe campus.

 Mastcam-Z flight instrument arrives on the ASU Tempe Campus

 Mastcam-Z flight instrument is delivered to NASA's Jet Propulsion Laboratory